 Regardless of how accepted the cannabis industry is by the general public, it’s still more highly scrutinized than most industries.
 Like any business, you have to provide a detailed business plan and proforma models.
 You need to prove to the lender that their investment is safe.

 Here we’ll go into what exactly cannabis real estate loans are.
 This will include the different commercial property types and some insights you should know before buying.
-We reached out to broker and cannabis real estate expert, Akiva Gottlieb from Lev, to help provide insight on cannabis real estate loans.
+We reached out to financing and cannabis real estate expert, Akiva Gottlieb from Lev, to help provide insight on cannabis real estate loans.

 What Are Cannabis Real Estate Loans?